Late-model English gearbox Chipmaster in its two-tone finish.

 Variator: Shell Vitrea 21 = Vitrea 22 = Process Oil PB 33 = Morlina S2 BL 10

-From this it can be seen that headstock and variator oils are now the same - and consistent with recommendations from Allspeed UK say the manufacturers of Kopp variator (and Kopp variator oil)..
+From this it can be seen that headstock and variator oils are now the same - and consistent with recommendations from Allspeeds UK, the manufacturers of the Kopp variator (and suppliers of Kopp variator oil)..

-Inside the base, additional strengthening cross sections are present in later models.
-This may relate to a very recent discovery in the top of the base section; the later ones have a flat surface, while the earlier have ridges inset from the outside edge to locate on the inside edges of the bed section.
+Inside the base, additional strengthening cross-sections are present in later models.
+This may relate to a very recent discovery found in the top of the base section: the later ones have a flat surface, while the earlier have ridges inset from the outside edge to locate on the inside edges of the bed section.

-The later beds, while externally dimensionally identical to that of the earlier, have walls almost twice as think; they are therefore substantially heavier and - one assumes - stiffer Annoyingly, because of the ridges, the later beds will not fit the early stands (unless you somehow grind away the excess metal...)
+Later aluminium beds, while externally dimensionally identical to that of the earlier, had walls almost twice as think and, at 75 kg, were therefore substantially heavier and - one assumes - stiffer Annoyingly, because of the ridges, the later beds will not fit the early stands (unless you somehow grind away the excess metal...).
+Late stands, though similar in appearance, were constructed from welded sheet steel.

-It has been noted by some users that removing the headstock spindle and bearings is largely a non-destructive process and relatively non-complex.
+It has been noted by some users that removing the headstock spindle and bearings is largely a non-destructive and simple process.
 However, the oiling system might be a possible cause of premature bearing failure for, located at the top of the housing is a pipe that runs in the same orientation as the spindle.
 The pipe has its upper half cut off, this catching splashed oil and redistributing it, through small holes, into the bearing space.
-However, the recommended hydraulic oil tends to congeal with age and block this hole.
-My rear bearing was nowhere near sufficiently oiled for my taste (although was in otherwise good condition).
-Unfortunately, there seems to be no official guidance as to how the spindle bearings should be pre-loaded and fitting can also be difficult, though heating the headstock casting and freezing the spindle overnight in a domestic freezer set on maximum might help..
+However, the recommended hydraulic oil tends to congeal with age and block this hole with one owner reporting that his rear bearing appeared to be receiving too little oil - although it had survived in good condition.
+Unfortunately, there seems to be no official guidance as to how the spindle bearings should be pre-loaded - and fitting can be difficult.
+However, heating the headstock casting and cooling the spindle overnight in a domestic freezer set on maximum might just help..